 Design Attribute Checklist for Relative TSR Awards

-Relative total shareholder return (rTSR) is far and away the most popular metric for performance-based awards, though the pros and cons are still the subject of heated debate.
+Relative total shareholder return (rTSR) remains far and away the most popular metric for performance-based awards, even as its role in the long-term incentive portfolio evolves to best fit its strengths and weaknesses.
 On the one hand, rTSR directly links pay to shareholder value creation.
 On the other hand, the awards can be hard for executives to understand, leading them to treat the awards as lottery tickets.

 In the meantime, if your company has committed to rTSR, none of that matters.
 What does matter is this: How do you track and communicate rTSR awards effectively?
 How do you keep them top-of-mind for the executives who receive them?

-We’ve learned a thing or two from working with over 200 companies on their rTSR award design and implementation.
+We’ve learned a thing or two from working with hundreds of companies on their rTSR award design and implementation.
 One of those things is that the upfront valuations and post-grant assessments of current performance are worth doing correctly and communicating to the right stakeholders early.